Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1968

-This is not so much a great song as it is a great period piece; a pop single reflective of its day and time, when introspection was almost a rite of passage, if not a civic duty for any budding adult searching for higher meaning.
-But the reason this one ultimately makes this list is because it's the 45 that first turned me onto the brilliance of Joe Osborne, just maybe, the most melodic and underappreciated bass player of our lifetime.
+This is not so much a great song as it is a great period piece, a pop single reflective of an era when introspection was almost a rite of passage, if not a civic duty for a budding young adult.
+But the reason this one ultimately makes this list is because it's the 45 that first turned me onto the brilliance of Joe Osborne, just maybe, the most melodic bass player of our lifetime.

 126. Take Five